-The crispy corn taco shells have less carbs than the soft corn or the flour shells, and account for most of the carbs in the meal.
+The crispy corn taco shells have fewer carbs than the soft corn or the flour shells and account for most of the carbs in the meal.
 The fajitas and pico de gallo provide extra veggies, and feel free to add the hot salsa if you like it.

 Chipotle salad, Chicken, Fajitas, Black Beans, Pico, Corn, Green Salsa, Sour Cream, Cheese (55 g)

 Burrito Bowl, Carnitas, Brown Rice, Fajitas, Pico, Tomatillo, Cheese, Guac, Lettuce (55 g)